UoA-eResearch/cer-documentation/docs/Research Data/Data Storage/IDS/Wizard/Tutorial/03-import-data.md

+---
+title:  "Import your data into the Instrument Data Wizard"
+type: tutorial
+order: 3
+---

 # Import your data into the Instrument Data Wizard

 To import your data into the Instrument Data Wizard, open the Wizard and click the `Import data files` button.